ColinToft/Mindsweeper/README.md

 # Mindsweeper
-A Minesweeper Clone written in Java that can be played on a Lego Mindstorms EV3 brick running LeJOS.
+A Minesweeper clone written in Java that can be played on a Lego Mindstorms EV3 brick running LeJOS.
 Created March 19th, 2017.